top of page

 Bio

 Nishma Gopaul is a multi-disciplinary artist currently residing in Calgary, Alberta.
-She was born and raised in Mauritius where she studied classical indian dance (Bharatanatyam) and music.
+She was born and raised in Mauritius where she studied classical indian dance (Bharatanatyam) and western classical music.

 She moved to Toronto, where she was an active member in the artist community.
 She started showing in art fairs and group shows as a self taught painter, developing a passion for the visual arts.